7 ChatGPT Prompts for ESL Teachers

 Vocabulary: scope creep, stakeholder, milestone, deliverable, bandwidth

-Why it works: It recycles vocabulary the learner already encountered (spaced repetition in practice) and sets it in new contexts — so it doesn't feel like repetition, it feels like extension.
+Why it works: It is again specific on the role of the AI, the level, and what is needed.
+It recycles vocabulary the learner already encountered (spaced repetition in practice).
 The work scenario framing keeps it relevant rather than abstract.

 Use this after any lesson where vocabulary was introduced.
 It takes 30 seconds to write the prompt; ChatGPT handles the rest.